-Gastrointestinal diseases affect the gastrointestinal (GI) tract from the mouth to the anus.
+Gastrointestinal diseases affect your gastrointestinal (GI) tract, from mouth to anus.
 There are two types: functional and structural.
-Some examples include nausea/vomiting, food poisoning, lactose intolerance and diarrhea.
+Some examples include colitis, food poisoning, lactose intolerance and diarrhea.

 Functional diseases are those in which the GI tract looks normal when examined, but doesn't move properly.
-They are the most common problems affecting the GI tract (including the colon and rectum).
-Constipation, irritable bowel syndrome (IBS), nausea, food poisoning, gas, bloating, GERD and diarrhea are common examples.
+They are the most common problems affecting the GI tract (including your colon and rectum).
+Constipation, irritable bowel syndrome (IBS), nausea, gas, bloating and diarrhea are common examples.

-Many factors may upset your GI tract and its motility (ability to keep moving), including:
+Many factors can upset your GI tract and its motility (ability to keep moving), including:

 Structural gastrointestinal diseases are those where your bowel looks abnormal upon examination and also doesn't work properly.
 Sometimes, the structural abnormality needs to be removed surgically.
 Common examples of structural GI diseases include strictures, stenosis, hemorrhoids, diverticular disease, colon polyps, colon cancer and inflammatory bowel disease.

 Constipation, which is a functional problem, makes it hard for you to have a bowel movement (or pass stools), the stools are infrequent (less than three times a week), or incomplete.
-Constipation is usually caused by inadequate "roughage" or fiber in your diet, or a disruption of your regular routine or diet.
+Constipation is often related to inadequate "roughage" or fiber in your diet, or a disruption of your regular routine or diet.

-If these treatment methods don't work, laxatives can be added.
-Note that you should make sure you are up to date with your colon cancer screening.
-Always follow the instructions on the laxative medicine, as well as the advice of your healthcare provider.
+If these treatment methods don't work, laxatives can be useful.
+Always follow the instructions on your laxative medicine, as well as the advice of your healthcare provider.

-Irritable bowel syndrome (also called spastic colon, irritable colon, IBS, or nervous stomach) is a functional condition where your colon muscle contracts more or less often than “normal.”
+Irritable bowel syndrome (also called spastic colon, irritable colon, IBS, or nervous stomach) is a functional condition where your intestinal muscles contract more or less often than “normal.”
 Certain foods, medicines and emotional stress are some factors that can trigger IBS.

 Symptoms of IBS include:

-Hemorrhoids are dilated veins in the anal canal, structural disease.
-They're swollen blood vessels that line your anal opening.
-They are caused by chronic excess pressure from straining during a bowel movement, persistent diarrhea, or pregnancy.
+Hemorrhoids are dilated veins in your anal canal.
+This is a structural disease.
+They're caused by chronic excess pressure from straining during a bowel movement, persistent diarrhea, or pregnancy.
 There are two types of hemorrhoids: internal and external.